 - Handy: A good pair of walking shoes and a pair of binoculars.

 Khirsu is a joy, whether you’re looking for a relaxing bout with nature or a longer duration journey across the region.
 This is a warm and inviting offbeat travel destination, always in search of tranquillity and sharing its quiet happiness.
-I hope you enjoyed reading this travel guide of Khirsu and it will help you make your upcoming trip to this offbeat place in Uttarakhand a very successful one.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.